U.S. Judge Halts Termination of Deportation Protections for 350,000 Haitians - PRESS AI WORLD

 side-post-image

-• A federal judge has blocked the Trump administration from ending protections for 350,000 Haitians.
+• A federal judge has temporarily blocked the Trump administration's termination of Temporary Protected Status for over 350,000 Haitians.

 SHARE THIS ARTICLE: